MicrosoftDocs/SupportArticles-docs/support/power-platform/power-apps/isolate-common-issues.md

 ## Data issues

 Power Apps is based on web technologies.
 Different layers are involved when working with cloud data.
+Some of the typical layers when working cloud data are:

-* **Server**.
-Stores data and controls who can access it.
+- **Server** - stores data and controls who can access it.
-* **Network**.
-Transports data between the server and the app.
+- **Network** - transports data between the server and the app.
-* **App**.
-Requests data from the server, processes it, and displays it in the app.
+- **App** - requests data from the server, processes it, and displays it in the app.
-* **App host**.
-Where the app is run.
-It provides infrastructure to use an app.
-This could be a browser, [Power Apps Mobile](/power-apps/mobile/run-powerapps-on-mobile), or another website that Power Apps is embedded in.
+- **App host** - where the app is run.
+The host provides infrastructure to use an app.
+For Power Apps, this could be a browser, [Power Apps Mobile](/power-apps/mobile/run-powerapps-on-mobile), or another website that Power Apps is embedded in.

-Together, these layers form the tech stack of Power Apps.
-Isolating the layer where a problem occurs can spark ideas for solutions and workarounds.
-Should data not show correctly in your app, you can determine the problematic layer with these methods.
+Together, these layers form a general technical stack for Power Apps.
+Isolating the layer where a problem occurs can uncover more ideas for solutions and workarounds.

+Some of the examples for such isolation are:

-* **Server**.
-If there is a problem with the server, the same issue will happen on any website or app that accesses the data.
+- **Server** - if there is a problem with the server, the same issue will happen on any website or app that accesses the data.
+When this happens, check the following:
-  * Check if you can work with data outside of the Power Apps app.
-For example, with Microsoft Lists, you can view and edit records on the SharePoint website that has the list.
+    - Check if you can work with data outside of Power Apps.
+For example, with Microsoft Lists, you can view and edit records on the SharePoint site that hosts the list.
-  * Check if a different user experiences the same problem.
+    - Check if a different user experiences the same problem.
 Comparing the experience with an admin user might uncover permission issues.
 * **Network**.
 This is rarely a cause of mystery.
 When the network is down, there will be no internet access.
 However, there are a few subtle conditions that might affect the behavior of an app.
   * [Check a different network.](#try-a-different-network)
   * Run the app in a different geographical region, if possible.
 There may be different network conditions or restrictions.